 - Refrigeration Systems - This course will teach you how an HVAC system works and best practices for maintenance and troubleshooting.

 - Electrical Systems - Covers electrical power and you'll learn how the different electrical equipment, circuits, motors, and control devices operate.

 - Residential and Light Commercial HVAC - This course will cover the best practices for installation and service of home and small commercial HVAC systems.

 - HVAC System Design & Installation - In this course you'll learn about buildings, air-duct design, and HVAC system placement.

-- Commercial HVAC Maintenance - Covers the commercial best practices and other things like lithium bromide absorption systems.
+- Commercial HVAC Maintenance - Covers the commercial best practices and other aspects like lithium bromide absorption systems.

 Online HVAC training can be an incredibly convenient way to train for a career as an HVAC technician.
-Advantages of online instruction can include being able to save money on tuition costs, gas, and other expenses, as well as the ability to customize your study and exam schedule.
+Advantages of online instruction can include being able to save money on tuition, gas, and other expenses, as well as the ability to customize your study and exam schedule.

 Some tools a school may use for their online curriculum include:

 Some disadvantages of online coursework may include lack of hands-on training and not having an instructor immediately available for your questions and concerns.
 Though, you will generally have quick access to your instructor through chat, text, email, or phone.
 Connecting with fellow students is usually a possibility through chat-rooms and/or forums.